ChiWang03/Various-Data-Science-Projects/README.md

 - Seaborn and Plotly visualizations for the SierraLeoneAIMS data set.
 - the Notebook cannot visualize plotly graphs, so click on the link to the plotly website to visualize.

-Natural Language Processing for fun
-- Preprocessing data and looking at frequencies on the wine data set and web pages

 Mining Association Rules on the OKcupid data set
 - This short exploration was done for data 572 as part of an assignment, but further improved later on for deeper exploration